SCRT-HQ/VaporShell/docs/glossary/Add-VSEMRClusterInstanceFleetProvisioningSpecifications.md

----
-layout: glossary
-title: Add-VSEMRClusterInstanceFleetProvisioningSpecifications
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSEMRClusterInstanceFleetProvisioningSpecifications

 ## SYNOPSIS
-Adds an AWS::EMR::Cluster.InstanceFleetProvisioningSpecifications resource property to the template
+Adds an AWS::EMR::Cluster.InstanceFleetProvisioningSpecifications resource property to the template.
+InstanceFleetProvisioningSpecification is a subproperty of InstanceFleetConfig.
+InstanceFleetProvisioningSpecification defines the launch specification for Spot instances in an instance fleet, which determines the defined duration and provisioning timeout behavior for Spot instances.

 ## SYNTAX